 The square position many female players attack from (and I once wrote about a male player doing basically the same thing on a jump float serve) means they cannot generate as much power in their swing because they are not producing it from their core.
 It also means they are at increased risk of lower back and shoulder injuries.
 This comes from more back arching and trying to generate power from the shoulder respectively.

-I have talked with a number of folks about the need for young female players to be taught how to throw early in their development.
+I have talked with a number of folks about the need for young players to be taught how to throw early in their development.
 It’s something I recommended to those coaching the little ones at Svedala when I was there.
-I recently had that discussion with Ruth Nelson, another Wizard who is the developer of the Bring Your Own Parent program for kids ages 5 to 10.
+I also had that discussion with Ruth Nelson, another Wizard who is the developer of the Bring Your Own Parent program for kids ages 5 to 10.
 She was in total agreement.

-Regardless, if you’re working with younger – or potentially just inexperienced – female athletes, it’s worth incorporating throwing time in your training.
+Regardless, if you’re working with younger – or potentially just inexperienced – athletes, it’s worth incorporating throwing time in your training.
 You will likely help them become more powerful hitters and reduce their risk of injury.

 6 Steps to Better Practices - Free Guide

-Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.
+Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.

 No spam ever.
 Unsubscribe at any time.
-Powered by ConvertKit
+Powered by Kit

 John Forman

-John is currently the Talent Strategy Manager for Volleyball England, as well as Global Director for Volleyball for Nation Academy.
-His previous experience includes all three NCAA divisions, plus Junior College, in the US, university and club teams in the UK, professional coaching in Sweden, and both coaching and club management at the Juniors level.
-Learn more on his bio page.
+John is currently the Strategic Manager for Talent (oversees the national teams) and Indoor Performance Director for Volleyball England.
+His 20+ years of volleyball coaching experience includes all three NCAA divisions, plus Junior College, in the US; university and club teams in the UK; professional coaching in Sweden; and both coaching and club management at the Juniors level.
+He's also been a visiting coach at national team, professional club, and juniors programs in several countries.

 Please share your own ideas and opinions.